planck-npipe/hillipop/README.md

   [Shaw et al. (2012)](https://arxiv.org/abs/1109.0553) and [Battaglia et al. (2013)](https://arxiv.org/abs/1211.2832);
 - a tSZ-CIB correlation consistent with both models above; and
-- unresolved point sources as a Poisson-like power spectrum with two components (extragalactic radio galaxies and infrared dusty galaxies).
+- unresolved point sources as a Poisson-like power spectrum.

 HiLLiPoP has been used as an alternative to the public Planck likelihood in the 2013 and 2015 Planck releases [[Planck Collaboration XV 2014](https://arxiv.org/abs/1303.5075); [Planck Collaboration XI